Your Guide to Boiler Expansion Tank Pressure in BC

 How Much Does It Cost to Replace a Boiler Expansion Tank in BC?

 The cost to replace a boiler expansion tank in the Lower Mainland and Fraser Valley generally ranges vary based on your specific needs.
 This price typically includes the new tank, the technician's labour, and any small parts needed for the installation.
 The final cost can depend on the tank's size, its location and accessibility, and the overall complexity of the job.
+Our article on Hot Water Tank Expansion Tank Pressure: A covers this topic in depth.

 Here is a general cost breakdown: